SESYNC-ci/sesync-ci.github.io/_posts/2018-09-08-raster-change-analysis.md

 Let's now visualize the output and compute the area for each category.
 Results indicate that few pixels are selected as highly impacted.
-This suggests that we may be underestimating the flooded area.
+This suggests that we may be underestimating the flooded areas.

-Options may be to change: the threshold value to 1 standard deviation or use different procedure to reclassify the original difference image.
+Options may be to change: the threshold value to 1 standard deviation or use a different procedure to reclassify the original difference image.
 A quick qqplot suggests that our assumption that the data follows a normal distribution is probably unwise.
 We also note the shoulder in the histogram of distribution and the qqplot.
 We will use simple